G

 With patience and assertiveness, they usually respond well while training.
 Some of the techniques that you can use while training these dogs include praises, rewards, and treats.

-Goberians are smart which is why they will pick up commands quickly.
-However, whether it is difficult or easy to train them would depend on the parental species that have inherited their qualities from.
+Goberians are smart, which is why they will pick up commands quickly.
+However, whether it is difficult or easy to train them would depend on the parental breed from which they have inherited their qualities.

 Exercise